-LOS ANGELES (CNS) - The union representing rank-and-file Los Angeles County Sheriff's Department deputies will ask a judge today to keep the results of an internal inquiry into the alleged dissemination of photos from the Kobe Bryant helicopter crash sealed once the probe is finished.
+LOS ANGELES (CNS) - The union representing rank-and-file Los Angeles County Sheriff's Department deputies is seeking a temporary restraining order to keep the results of an internal inquiry into the alleged dissemination of photos from the Kobe Bryant helicopter crash sealed once the probe is finished.

 The Association for Los Angeles Deputy Sheriffs brought a petition last Wednesday in Los Angeles Superior Court against Sheriff Alex Villanueva.
-ALADS then filed additional court papers Monday asking for a temporary restraining order, the subject of today's hearing.
+ALADS then filed additional court papers Monday asking for the TRO.
+A hearing is scheduled for tomorrow.

 “The California Supreme Court has recognized that the confidentiality privilege affords peace officers a strong privacy interest in their personnel records,'' the ALADS court papers state.
 “The damage caused by unlawful disclosure of confidential information is immediate.''